charkour/react-reactions/turbo/README.md

-# Turborepo starter with pnpm
+# Turborepo starter with NPM

 This is an official starter turborepo.

 ## What's inside?

-This turborepo uses [pnpm](https://pnpm.io) as a packages manager.
+This turborepo uses [NPM](https://www.npmjs.com/) as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages